The Origin of German Tragic Drama: Esoteric context

-There is an indication in a letter that Benjamin sent as early as March of 1923, that the Ursprung represents a second salvo continuing Benjamin’s esoteric dialogue with the work of Carl Schmitt on the subject of the State of Exception: the tragic flaw in the structure of democracy described above.
+There is an indication in a letter that Benjamin sent as early as March 1923, that the Ursprung represents a second salvo continuing Benjamin's esoteric dialogue with the work of Carl Schmitt on the subject of the state of exception: the tragic flaw in the structure of democracy described above.
 Benjamin first addressed this issue in his Critique of Violence, which examines—among other things—the paradox of living in Social Democracy where the constitution is suspended and martial law is declared so frequently that it constitutes an increasingly normative aspect of the functioning of the state.

 Carl Schmitt wrote his Political Theology, in part, as a response to the provocation of this essay and the questions it raised.
 Schmitt is cited in the text of the Ursprung, and producing an answer to his challenge seems to have preoccupied Benjamin in the construction of the major sections of the book.

 Benjamin sent the Ursprung to Carl Schmitt as we know from his correspondence.
-Schmitt responded (insofar as he responded) to this second gauntlet thrown down by Benjamin several years later by legally formalizing the gleischaltung (roughly: the turning-on or on-switching), an institutional drive towards the Nazification of all German institutions and social forms (including family, church and schools in addition to every other institutional form like commerce etc.).
-Who won the argument is a question left open to readers of history, which is long (longer than the twelve years that the Third Reich lasted).
+Schmitt responded (insofar as he responded) to this second gauntlet thrown down by Benjamin several years later by legally formalizing the Gleichschaltung, an institutional drive towards the Nazification of all German institutions and social forms (including family, church and schools in addition to every other institutional form like commerce etc.).